-The changes depended on many factors, including competency-based training, practice change, team-building sessions and additional equipment (such as sensor pads to reduce in-hospital falls.)
+The changes depended on many factors, including competency-based training, practice change, teambuilding sessions and additional equipment (such as sensor pads to reduce in-hospital falls.)
 Successive quarter-by-quarter improvements were achieved in BPT criteria compliance and in BPT achievement - with the latter rising from 37% to 73%.
 Mortality fell from 11% in 2010/11 to 7% in 2011/12, and acute length of stay from 19 to 10 days.
 Feedback on patient and visitor ward rounds is now 'excellent'.

-A ward-based hip fracture program to improve care: Carmarthen Hospital, Wales
+An acute hip fracture ward to improve care: Carmarthen Hospital, Wales

-In Carmarthen a change programme led by orthopaedic surgeons and supported by the clinical team and enthusiastic management set up a 15-bed acute hip fracture unit in a former medical ward in June 2011.
-With a full-time orthogeriatrician supported by junior staff, a specialist trauma nurse, a fast-track AED protocol, new procedures to ensure 7-day preoperative assessments, multidisciplinary teamwork, and routine cognitive assessment, falls assessment and osteoporosis assessment, care improved, with a 1% fall in mortality, and a reduction in average acute stay from 16 to 14 days.
+In Carmarthen a change programme initiated by orthopaedic surgeons, supported by management and led by an enthusiastic orthogeriatrician set up a 15-bed acute hip fracture unit - the first in Wales - in a former medical ward in June 2011.
+With a full-time orthogeriatrician supported by junior staff, a specialist trauma nurse, a fast-track A&E protocol, new procedures to ensure 7-day preoperative assessments, multidisciplinary teamwork, and routine cognitive assessment, falls assessment and osteoporosis assessment, care improved, with a 1% fall in mortality, and a reduction in average acute stay from 16 to 14 days.
 Improved training opportunities arose, with orthopaedic and medical juniors working well together, and effective team working resulting in improved morale.